moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 execute in that function.

 The second function that must be in every Arduino program is called ``loop``.
-This function executes once every clock cycle (at 16 MHz) or as fast as it can and contains the main code for your application.
+This function executes once every clock cycle (at 16 MHz), or as fast as it can, and contains the main code for your application.
 The function follows the style of ``setup`` and looks like:

 .. code-block:: arduino